Bilal Rehman

 Bilal Rehman (بلال رحمان; born 23 February 1982) is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2008 to May 2018.

 Early life

 He was born on 23 February 1982.

 Political career

-He was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-36 (Tribal Area-I) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-36 (Tribal Area-I) in the 2008 Pakistani general election.
 He received 5,270 votes and defeated an independent candidate Shahbaz Khan Mohmand.

-He was re-elected to the National Assembly as an independent candidate from Constituency NA-36 (Tribal Area-I) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as an independent candidate from Constituency NA-36 (Tribal Area-I) in the 2013 Pakistani general election.
 He received 9,005 votes and defeated a candidate of Jamaat-e-Islami Pakistan.